 What are Bitcoins?

-As we explained in a past article, “Are Bitcoins a Scam?”
-Bitcoins are online currency created in 2009.
-Bitcoin is also the name of the open source software that lets you use this currency.
+As we explained in our Complete List of Available Cryptocurrencies, Bitcoins are an online currency created in 2009.
+Bitcoin is also the name of the open-source software that lets you use this currency.

 At its heart, the Bitcoin movement is meant to let people safely send money across a distance without risk of fraud or third-party intervention.
 While Bitcoin transactions can be relatively anonymous, that’s not the goal.
 Bitcoins are simply about helping people safely and efficiently complete transactions online and off.